michaelhmiv/Sportfolio-Replit/replit.md

 ### Database Schema
 The database schema includes key tables such as `users`, `players`, `holdings`, `orders`, `trades`, `mining`, `contests`, `contest_entries`, `contest_lineups`, `player_game_stats`, and `price_history`.
 Indexing is optimized for user-asset relationships, player filtering, and order book queries.

+**CRITICAL: Player Share Persistence Across Seasons:**
+Player shares are **permanent across all seasons** and never expire.
+Each player has a globally unique ID (from MySportsFeeds) that remains constant across seasons.
+When a user owns 100 shares of Stephen Curry in 2025, those exact same 100 shares persist into the 2026 season, 2027 season, and beyond.
+The `players` table uses MySportsFeeds numeric player IDs (e.g., "9218" for Stephen Curry) that are season-independent.
+Only game statistics (`player_game_stats` table) track seasonality via a `season` field - player identity and ownership never change.
+This ensures users build long-term portfolios that carry forward year after year.

 ## External Dependencies

 **MySportsFeeds API Integration:**